 Health and Care.
-The sexual orientation of people using services and potential impacts would be considered as part of engagement and EIA would be updated. considered as part of engagement and LIA would be updated.
+The sexual orientation of people using services and potential impacts would be considered as part of engagement and EIA would be updated.
 Sex The project would have a neutral impact on those wellbeing centre service recipients who have the protected characteristic of sex.
 Access to wellbeing centres is not based upon eligibility for services provided by Adults' Health and Care and the people are not necessarily known to Adults' Health and Care.
 The sex of people using services and potential impacts would be considered as part of engagement and EIA would be updated.